dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 they do change significant whitespace because they introduce leading and trailing spaces.
 In a block rendering context it's probably fine, but you can consider an inline text scenario like:

-TODO: Use a link example to call back.

 ```html
 25.